 Reducing Your Monthly Payments

 Are you refinancing primarily to lower your rate and monthly payments?
-In that case, a low, fixed rate loan may be the best option for you.
-Perhaps you are presently in a mortgage with a high, fixed interest rate, or a mortgage loan in which the interest rate varies - an adjustable rate mortgage (ARM).
-Even if rates get higher later, unlike with your ARM, when you qualify for a mortgage with a fixed rate, you lock in the low interest rate for the term of your mortgage.
-If you aren't expecting to sell your home in the near future (about five years), a fixed rate mortgage loan can especially be a good option.
-However, an ARM with a initial low payment may be a smarter way to lower your mortgage payments if you see yourself moving in the near future.
+If so, a good choice might be a low fixed-rate loan.
+Maybe you are currently in a loan with a high, fixed interest rate, or a mortgage in which the rate of interest varies - an adjustable rate mortgage (ARM).
+Different that the ARM, your low fixed-rate mortgage will stay at a certain low rate for the life of your loan, even if interest rates rise.
+If you are not expecting to sell your home in the near future (about 5 years), a fixed rate mortgage loan can particularly be a great choice.
+However, an ARM with a low intitial payment could be a better way to lower your payments if you plan on moving within the near future.

-Are you hoping to fatten your equity faster, and pay off your mortgage loan more quickly?
-Consider refinancing with a shorterterm loan, like a 15-year mortgage loan.
-The monthly payments will likely be higher than they were with the long-term mortgage, but in exchange, you will pay considerably less interest and can build up equity quicker.
-However, if you've had your current 30 year mortgage loan for a number of years and the remaining balance is somewhat low, you might be do this without increasing your mortgage payment — it's even possible to save!
-To help you determine your options and the multiple benefits in refinancing, please contact us at (972) 292-0448.
+Are you hoping to fatten your equity faster, and get your mortgage paid off more quickly?
+You should consider refinancing with a short-term loan, often a 15-year mortgage.
+Your payments will likely be higher than with your longer term mortgage loan, but the pay-off is: you will pay substantially less interest and will build up equity quicker.
+But, you could be able to make the change without a bigger monthly payment if your long term mortgage loan was closed a while ago, and the balance remaining is low enough.
+You may even pay less!
+To help you determine your options and the many benefits in refinancing, please contact us at (972) 292-0448.
 We are here for you.